Geisha: "Geisha (Gee-sha) girls"

+Mizuage as a rite of passage, a coming-of-age ceremony in which a patron paid a great sum of money to take a girl's virginity, did exist, but it was more of a courtesan's and prostitute's tradition than a maiko's and geisha's.
+Not all geisha groups practiced the ritual of selling virginity; it was indeed discouraged by many.
+Historically, there were indeed geisha groups that sold the virginity of maiko in the form of prostitution, and geisha registered as "double geisha" might even engage in prostitution multiple times to sell their virginity.
+Therefore, it is often mistakenly believed that all geisha in the past engaged in prostitution.
+Since the criminalization of prostitution in Japan in 1956, mizuage is no longer practiced within the karyukai.

+Traditionally, mizuage for maiko was a change in hairstyle that symbolized the girl's next step to becoming a geisha.
+During this ceremony, the top-knot of the respective Maiko's wareshinobu hairstyle is ritually cut open and small presents are handed out to ochaya she frequents, close clients, or okiya her okiya may have close relationships with.
+Afterwards, the geisha wears the ofuku hairstyle as her everyday-hairstyle.

 Geisha districts

 Geisha work in districts known as lit. 'flower towns' (hanamachi), and are said to inhabit the "flower and willow world" (karyūkai), a term originating from a time when both courtesans and geisha worked within the same areas.
 Courtesans were said to be the "flowers" in this moniker for their showy and beautiful nature, with geisha being the "willows" for their understated nature.

 Part of the comparison between geisha and willows comes from the perceived loyalty amongst geisha to their patrons – over time, it became known that certain factions, such as certain political parties, would patronise some geisha districts with their rivals patronising others.
 Though courtesans (and by extension, prostitutes) were humorously known for having loyalty only to the customer paying them for the night, a geisha would stand by her patrons and defend their best interests, her loyalty to her patrons being perceived as higher than her loyalty to her money.

 Historically, geisha on occasion were confined to operate in the same walled districts as courtesans and prostitutes; however, both professions have on some level always maintained a distance officially, despite often being legislated against by the same laws.